 - a specific asset

-It is also important that Children’s Cancer Institute is correctly named in your Will.
-The form of wording below is provided for you to consider and take along to your solicitor:
+It's important that Children’s Cancer Institute is correctly named in your Will.
+Below is some wording for you to consider and share with your solicitor:

 I give to Children’s Cancer Institute Australia (ABN 41 072 279 559) my gift of (specify gift here eg X % of my estate) free of all duties and testamentary expenses for its general purposes and I direct that the receipt of that organisation shall be sufficient discharge to my executors for this bequest.